I created this page in order to share information with other owners of these high precision Swiss lathes, or those that are interested in them.

 The Swiss made Schaublin lathes are highly sought after by watchmakers and precision instrument makers.
 I became interested in the Schaublin lathes because they meet my exacting requirements for accuracy, and their size is right for my needs.

-If you are looking for more current information and advice on Schaublin lathes or milling machines, or Habegger lathes, please join the Schaublin lathes discussion group on Yahoo:
+If you are looking for more current information and advice on Schaublin lathes or milling machines, or Habegger lathes, you can join the Schaublin lathes discussion group on Yahoo:

 You can subscribe to the Schaublin Lathes discussion group by entering your e-mail address below and clicking on the button.
 Your e-mail address will be known ONLY to yahoo groups, and will not be stored by CinemaTechnic.